What Is an Intensive Outpatient Program?

 Discover an IOP that can meet your needs, that is near you, allows your loved ones to visit on the designating visiting days, and can even participate with you in family therapy sessions.
 Another perk is since you are more familiar with the climate, you’re able to pack accordingly.
 On the contrary, out-of-state treatment can provide a fresh start in a new area.
 Therefore, limiting family and environmental distractions.
 Ultimately, the choice is yours.

 Break the Cycle of Addiction at Luna Recovery

 It is completely natural to be nervous before embarking on any life change, especially one as paramount as entering an intensive outpatient program in Dallas or the surrounding areas.
 However, if you’re able to not take things to heart and further open your mind up to all the possibilities, your life can transform for the better.
-If you believe that you might be a good candidate for an intensive outpatient program in Dallas, contact us today.
+If you believe that you might be a good candidate for an intensive outpatient program in Texas, contact us today.